The Greatest Showman: Soundtrack

 The soundtrack album is produced by Justin Paul, Benj Pasek, Greg Wells, Kevin Weaver, and Pete Ganbarg, featuring the 11 tracks performed by the cast.
 In the United Kingdom, on March 23, 2018, it became only the second album in 30 years to achieve 11 consecutive weeks at number one, equaling the record set by Adele's 21.
-As of 25 January 2019, the album has spent the sixth-most time at number one at 28 nonconsecutive weeks, matching the Beatles' Sgt.
+As of 25 January 2019, the album has spent the sixth-most time at number one at 28 non-consecutive weeks, matching the Beatles' Sgt.
 Pepper's Lonely Hearts Club Band.

 The Greatest Showman: Reimagined

-On November 16, 2018, a remix album was also released, The Greatest Showman: Reimagined, which features covers of songs from the soundtrack by musicians including James Arthur, Anne-Marie, Sara Bareilles, Kelly Clarkson, Kesha, Pink, Panic!
-At the Disco, Years & Years, Jess Glynne, Ty Dolla $ign, Missy Elliott, and Zac Brown Band, among others.
+On November 16, 2018, a remix album was also released, The Greatest Showman: Reimagined, which features covers of songs from the soundtrack by musicians including James Arthur, Anne-Marie, Sara Bareilles, Kelly Clarkson, Kesha, Pink, Panic! at the Disco, Years & Years, Jess Glynne, Ty Dolla $ign, Missy Elliott, and Zac Brown Band, among others.